A free tool to help you get more from your consultants

 The most common mistake made in commissioning consultancy work is setting an unrealistic schedule.
 Most often, the time taken to get meetings into busy senior team or board diaries has not been taken into account.

-And finally, avoid the temptation of setting an immediate start date for your consultant – it might mean you end up selecting consultants based on their availability rather than quality of their work.
+And remember, avoid the temptation of setting an immediate start date for your consultant – it might mean you end up selecting consultants based on their availability rather than quality of their work.

 2. Get the right people in the room at the start

-Consultants make the biggest impact where they have the trust and confidence of the most senior sponsors within your organisation and that is why having the right people in the room at the start is so critical.
+Consultants make the biggest impact where they have the trust and confidence of the most senior sponsors within your organisation and that is why having the right people in the room at the start is critical.
 If there are senior stakeholders who are likely to be “tricky” or resistant, even more reason to involve them in the selection process.
-Not only is this a check on chemistry, it will give key people the space to share hopes and underlying concerns at the outset.
+Not only is this a check on chemistry, it will give key people the opportunity to shape the brief, sharing hopes and underlying concerns at the outset.

 3. Don’t be tempted to outsource your problems